gustavogrijalba/site-week4-project3-lifetracker-starter/README.md

 #### Implement the `LoginPage` Component

-- [ ] Build the **`LoginPage`** component to:
+- [ x] Build the **`LoginPage`** component to:
-  - [ ] Render JSX that is wrapped by an element with the class name of `login-page`
+  - [x ] Render JSX that is wrapped by an element with the class name of `login-page`
-  - [ ] Using either a custom hook, context, or manually set state, check to see if a user is already logged in
+  - [ x] Using either a custom hook, context, or manually set state, check to see if a user is already logged in
-    - [ ] If the user is already logged in, redirect them to the `/activity` page.
+    - [x ] If the user is already logged in, redirect them to the `/activity` page.
-    - [ ] If no user is authenticated, render the `LoginForm` component and pass it any props it needs.
+    - [ x] If no user is authenticated, render the `LoginForm` component and pass it any props it needs.

 #### Implement the `RegistrationForm` Component